 The cut-off scores for the last year for SC, ST and OBC 52, 48 and 70 and 100 for general category.

-Students who have scored above 75 percent in their class XII board exams would be eligible to attend the advanced exam (65 percent for SC and ST students).
+Students who have scored above 75 per cent in their class XII board exams will be eligible to attend the Advanced exam (65 per cent for SC and ST students).

-Students would be able to calculate their score based on the percentage of their percentile.
+Furthermore, students will also be able to calculate their score based on the percentage of their percentile.
 Percentile is calculated using the aggregate marks of the five subjects to find the board position of the candidate.
 The normalized score is calculated using the percentile.
-Students from general category have to score around 50.5 per cent whereas OBC, SC and ST have to score 21, 15 and 7.5 per cent respectively to appear for the advanced exam.
+Students from the general category have to score around 50.5 per cent whereas OBC, SC and ST have to score 21, 15 and 7.5 per cent respectively to appear for the advanced exam.